v8/v8.dev/src/blog/jspi.md

 ## How can I use it today?

 JSPI is being developed on Intel x64 and on ARM 64 architectures.
 It is available for Linux, macOS, Windows and ChromeOS.
-To test it locally, go to chrome://flags in Chrome, search for “Experimental WebAssembly JavaScript Promise Integration (JSPI)” and check the box.
+To test it locally, go to `chrome://flags` in Chrome, search for “Experimental WebAssembly JavaScript Promise Integration (JSPI)” and check the box.
 Relaunch as suggested for it to take effect.

-You should use at least version `110.0.5473.0` (MacOS) / `110.0.5469.0` (Windows,Android) / `110.0.5478.4` (Linux) or ChromeOS to get the latest version of the API.
+You should use at least version `110.0.5473.0` (macOS) / `110.0.5469.0` (Windows, Android) / `110.0.5478.4` (Linux) or ChromeOS to get the latest version of the API.
 We recommend using the Canary channel to ensure that any stability updates are applied.
 In addition, if you wish to use Emscripten to generate WebAssembly (which we recommend), you should use a version that is at least `3.1.28`.

 It is not yet possible to enable the feature for end users, only to test it locally by enabling this flag.
 Eventually we hope to do an Origin Trial to enable this feature for origins that want to opt in.